masalinas/uniovi-robotics-workshop-arduino/README.md

 # Description
-Microcontroller sketch to get data from a IMU sensor and publish to a MQTT topic using:
+Microcontroller sketchs to get data from a IMU sensor and publish to a MQTT topic using:

 - [ESP8266 microcontroller with MPU6050 IMU sensor](./ESP8266_MPU6050/README.md).